 Lang-8: I’ve been pimping Lang-8 for a few weeks now.
 It’s a great service for people who want to practice reading and writing Japanese.
 It’s kind of a language social networking website.
-The premise is pretty simple.
-You write journal entries in the language you are learning (i.e. probably Japanese), natives in that language will correct your journal entries for you, and finally, if you’re a nice person, you’ll help some people who are learning your own native language.
-I’ve learned tons since using the site 6-8 months ago.
-You can read more about it in my article over here.
+The premise is pretty simple: You write journal entries in the language you are learning (i.e. probably Japanese), natives in that language will correct your journal entries for you, and finally – if you’re a nice person – you’ll help some people who are learning your own native language.
+I’ve learned tons since using the site six-eight months ago.

-Start a Vlog (in Japanese): It’s also a good way to get people to visit your blog, if you do that as well.
+Start a Vlog (in Japanese): This is also a good way to get people to visit your blog if you do that as well.
 That’s pretty much how I built Koichiben up.
 One of the disadvantages to only blogging in Japanese is the lack of speaking practice.
-Starting a Vlog along with your Blog will help round out the experience a little bit.
-Another option, if you don’t want people to see you would be to start a podcast in Japanese.
+Starting a vlog along with your blog will help round out the experience a little bit.
+Another option – if you don’t want people to see you – would be to start a podcast in Japanese.

 Plan a Trip to Japan: You don’t even have to actually go (though that would be awesome).
-Just planning a trip to Japan will help you learn some Japanese, get you more familiar with the geography, help you understand how trains work, teach you about Japanese money, and tell you about some of the history of the country.
+Just planning a trip to Japan will expand your Japanese, get you more familiar with the geography, help you understand how trains work, teach you about Japanese money, and tell you about some of the history of the country.
 It might even inspire you to study Japanese harder, since you might end up wanting to actually take this trip you planned someday.
-This isn’t Japanese study persé, but it is surprisingly educational if you take it seriously.
+This isn’t Japanese study per se, but it is surprisingly educational if you take it seriously.
 There are a bunch of websites out there about traveling to Japan.
 I think the Tofugu team primarily used Japan-Guide for our last trip.
 Still, to find the really cool places, sometimes you have to delve into the Japanese website world and poke around.
-This is where the education really begins.
+This is where your education really begins.

 Get Familiar with Culture, Current Events

 Do you all know what an RSS reader is?
 If you do, then you know how amazingly convenient and addictive they can be.
-I use google reader to organize all the things I want to read on the internet.
-Basically, an RSS reader lets you subscribe to websites (this website, included) so that whenever they update with new content, you’ll get it sent directly to your reader.
-This means, you can read all your favorite blogs in one place (or, sometimes, only parts of them).
-If you haven’t, you should subscribe to Tofugu’s feed!
+I use Google Reader to organize all the things I want to read on the internet.
+Basically, an RSS reader lets you subscribe to websites (this website included), so that whenever they update with new content, you’ll get it sent directly to your reader.
+This means you can read all your favorite blogs in one place (or, sometimes, only parts of them).
+If you haven’t already, you should subscribe to Tofugu’s feed!
 Anyways, enough self-promotion.

 There are tons of websites out there that do Japanese news, culture, etc. Tofugu, believe it or not, is only one of them (ZOMG, what?).
 There are a bunch of other sites that cover cool Japanese things, and you can subscribe to all of them via RSS.
-Here’s just a few of my favorites: RockingInHakata, PinkTentacle, WhatJapanThinks, and NihonHacks.
-Also, there’s this sweet website that is like a Digg website just for Japan-related things: JapanSoc.
+Here’s just a few of my favorites: PinkTentacle and WhatJapanThinks.
+Also, there’s this sweet website that is like a Digg just for Japan-related things: JapanSoc.

-I always think it’s important to learn culture when learning language, but I’m going to save that for it’s own article sometime.
-Just let it be known that there are many aspects of the Japanese language that make absolutely no sense unless you understand the cultural background, and by cultural background I don’t mean anime, in case you were hoping.
-Anyways, learning about the culture and reading up on Japan’s current events will help paint a realistic and well-rounded picture of Japan, which in turn will make you a better language student.
+I always think it’s important to learn culture when learning language, but I’m going to save that for its own article sometime.
+Just let it be known that there are many aspects of the Japanese language that make absolutely no sense unless you understand the cultural background.
+And by cultural background I don’t mean anime, in case you were hoping.
+Anyways, learning about the culture and reading up on Japan’s current events will help paint a more realistic and well-rounded picture of Japan, which in turn will make you a better language student.
 Very abstract, but I really believe it!

 Figuring out a Schedule that Works for You